TalesXCalibur/tales-xcalibur-character-assets/README.md

-# tales-xcalibur-character-assets
+# Tales of X Calibur Character Assets
-Character Assets for Tales of XCalibur fan-game.
+Character Assets for Tales of X Calibur fan-game.